wp-plugins/google-drive-embedder/readme.txt

 = How can I obtain support for this product? =

-Full support is available if you purchase the premium license from the author via:
+Full support is available if you purchase the premium or enterprise license from the author via:
 [https://wp-glogin.com/drive/](https://wp-glogin.com/drive/?utm_source=Drive%20Readme%20Premium&utm_medium=freemium&utm_campaign=Freemium)

-The premium plugin also supports more file types (such as embedded Videos and Drive Folders) and allows you to browse your Google Calendars to embed in your posts/pages.
+The paid plugins also support more file types (such as embedded Videos and Drive Folders) and allows you to browse your Google Calendars to embed in your posts/pages.

 Please feel free to email [support@wp-glogin.com](mailto:support@wp-glogin.com) with any questions (specifying Drive in the subject),